How much does a Wildlife Technician make?

 Environmental Conservation, Department of

-The Department of Environmental Conservation provides Wildlife Technician jobs focused on habitat restoration and wildlife protection.
-They work in various locations, ensuring the preservation of natural ecosystems.
+Environmental Conservation provides Wildlife Technician jobs dedicated to habitat restoration and species protection.
+They operate in various sites, focusing on ecological preservation.

 -